 - Notes: 1.
 Values are guaranteed by characterization and not 100% tested in production. - 2.
-A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in DTR mode.
+A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in double transfer rate (DTR) mode.
 For additional details, refer to TN-25-07: Tuning Data Pattern for MT25Q and MT25T Devices.

-Table 12: Clock Frequencies - DTR (in MHz) for IT parts
+Table 12: Clock Frequencies - DTR (in MHz) for IT and AT part

 - Notes: 1.
 Values are guaranteed by characterization and not 100% tested in production. - 2.
-A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in DTR mode.
+A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in double transfer rate (DTR) mode.
 For additional details, refer to TN-25-07: Tuning Data Pattern for MT25Q and MT25T Devices.

-Table 13: Clock Frequencies - DTR (in MHz) for AT and UT parts
+Table 13: Clock Frequencies - DTR (in MHz) for UT part

 - Notes: 1.
 Values are guaranteed by characterization and not 100% tested in production. - 2.
-A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in DTR mode.
+A tuning data pattern (TDP) capability provides applications with data patterns for adjusting the data latching point at the host end when the clock frequency is set higher than 133 MHz in STR mode and higher than 66 MHz in double transfer rate (DTR) mode.
 For additional details, refer to TN-25-07: Tuning Data Pattern for MT25Q and MT25T Devices.